-All residents and visitors in the Netherlands can access healthcare services, so long as they have health insurance.
-In fact, there is a mandatory requirement for all Dutch residents to have basic public health insurance, and people who don’t carry insurance will be fined and auto-enrolled in an insurance plan with higher premiums.
+In the Netherlands, everyone (whether a visitor or resident) is entitled to healthcare services provided that they have health insurance.
+It is mandatory for all Dutch residents to possess basic public health insurance, and individuals who don’t have it will be penalized and automatically enrolled in an insurance plan with higher premiums.

-- Children under the age of 18, since they are covered by the parent/guardian’s insurance.
+- Children under the age of 18 who are covered by their parent/guardian’s insurance.

-- Temporary visitors from the EU/EEA/Switzerland who can receive healthcare coverage through the EHIC.
+- Temporary visitors from the EU/EEA/Switzerland who are eligible for healthcare coverage under the EHIC.

-- Temporary visitors from outside the EU/EEA/Switzerland who will need to have private health insurance.
+- Temporary visitors from outside the EU/EEA/Switzerland who must obtain private health insurance.

-The basic Dutch insurance package covers all costs for the most common medical care, including GP and specialist services, medication, and most maternity care.
-There are some services that are not covered, which include treatments such as dental care for adults, physiotherapy, and some specialist treatments.
+The basic Dutch insurance package covers the costs of nearly all common healthcare needs, such as GP and specialist services, medication, and maternity care.
+Nonetheless, some treatments are not covered, including cosmetic procedures and some dental care.

 Cost of Healthcare In the Netherlands

-The average cost to a Dutch citizen for health insurance is approximately 1,400 Euros each year.
-But people with lower incomes get additional government assistance to reduce their payments.
-The government also collects contributions from employers to help fund the insurance scheme and cover children’s costs.
+The cost of health insurance for a Dutch citizen averages around 1,400 Euros per year, although individuals with lower incomes can receive government assistance to reduce their payments.
+Employers also contribute to the insurance scheme to cover children’s costs.

 Doctors And Specialists In the Netherlands

-Since GPs in the Netherlands perform such a broad score of services, patients are less likely to receive referrals elsewhere or receive prescription medication compared to other countries.
-For instance, GPs perform routine OB-GYN check-ups, including pap smears and the insertion or removal of IUDs.
+Because Dutch GPs offer such a broad range of services, patients are less likely to be referred elsewhere or prescribed medication compared to other countries.
+For example, GPs perform routine OB-GYN check-ups, including pap smears and IUD insertion or removal.

-Most healthcare professionals in the Netherlands speak English at a reasonable level.
-And some medical clinics market themselves specifically to the English-speaking demographic.
-You can easily find independent doctors or primary care clinics in all residential areas.
-In general, operational times are from 8 AM to 5 PM.
+In the Netherlands, most healthcare professionals can communicate in English proficiently.
+Some medical clinics specifically cater to English-speaking patients, and independent doctors or primary care clinics are easily accessible in all residential areas.
+These clinics typically operate from 8 AM to 5 PM.

-Specialists mostly treat patients in hospitals or specialty clinics.
+Specialists usually treat patients in hospitals or specialty clinics.

-After-hours healthcare is organized at a municipal level at GP Posts, which function as walk-in centers run by nearby hospitals.
-These centers provide primary care between 5 PM – 8 AM.
-Nearly all GPs in the Netherlands work for a GP Post and must provide at least 50 hours of after-hours care each year to maintain their registration as a GP.
-The GP co-ops is a group of private physicians who come together to deliver better after-hours care and share the responsibility, as opposed to every doctor offering the service 365 days a year, 24/7.
+After-hours healthcare services are available at GP Posts, which are walk-in centers that are managed by nearby hospitals and operate between 5 PM to 8 AM.
+Nearly all GPs work for a GP Post and are required to provide at least 50 hours of after-hours care each year to maintain their registration.
+GP co-ops are a group of private physicians who collaborate to provide better after-hours care and share the responsibility, rather than each doctor offering the service 24/7 throughout the year.

 Seeing A Specialist

-As mentioned previously, GPs in the Netherlands perform all basic gynecological services.
-Specialist and private OB-GYNs are available, but are not as common as in other countries.
-If you want access to gynae care, speak to your GP first.
-Once they decide if you need specialist attention, they will make a referral.
+As previously noted, general practitioners (GPs) in the Netherlands are responsible for providing all basic gynecological services.
+Although specialist and private OB-GYNs are available, they are not as prevalent as in other countries.
+If you require gynecological care, it’s recommended that you consult with your GP first.
+Following an assessment, they will determine whether specialist attention is necessary and provide a referral accordingly.

-Other dental care can only be covered by taking out extras on your insurance policy.
-Usually, dentists list their rates on their websites, and insurance companies have comparable lists for how much they will cover for each service.
+Additional dental care can be covered by purchasing supplementary insurance policies.
+Dentists generally publish their rates on their websites, and insurance companies have comparable lists outlining the amount of coverage for each service.

-Dental surgeons are usually affiliated with hospitals, while orthodontists typically work in private practices.
-In order to visit a specific kind of dentist like a children’s dentist, you need a referral from a regular dentist.
+Dental surgeons are often affiliated with hospitals, while orthodontists generally operate in private practices.
+If you require specialized care, such as pediatric dental services, a referral from a regular dentist is necessary.

 Drugstores And Pharmacies

-Drugstores (drogist) sell non-prescription médications, toiletries, cosmetics, and baby essentials.
-Whereas, an apotheek or pharmacy sells prescription-only drugs and over-the-counter meds, vitamins, baby items, homeopathic products, and at-home medical equipment.
-People working at pharmacies in the Netherlands can offer advice on medications and minor ailments.
-There will always be an apotheek open 24 hours somewhere in the area.
-To find the closest out-oh-office pharmacy, you can check the list display in the pharmacy window or call 020 694 8609.
+In the Netherlands, drugstores (drogist) sell things such as non-prescription medications, toiletries, and cosmetics.
+While, pharmacies (or apotheeks) sell prescription drugs, over-the-counter medications, vitamins, and at-home medical equipment.
+Pharmacists in the Netherlands can provide advice on medications and minor ailments.
+There is always at least one 24-hour apotheek open in the area.
+To locate the nearest out-of-hours pharmacy, you can check the list display in the pharmacy window or call 020 694 8609.

-If you do get a prescription from your doctor, you need to visit a nearby pharmacy or apotheek to collect your meds.
-Pharmacists in the Netherlands generally have a good level of English and can explain the correct way to take your medication as prescribed.
+If you receive a prescription from your doctor, you must visit a nearby pharmacy or apotheek to obtain your medication.
+Pharmacists in the Netherlands typically have a good command of English and can explain the correct way to take your medication as prescribed.

 Hospitals In the Netherlands

-The Netherlands has many hospitals which offer excellent medical care.
-There are three main types of hospitals:
+The Netherlands has many hospitals which offer excellent medical care – the three main types of hospitals are:

-- Academic Hospitals: These are university medical centers allied with major Dutch universities.
+- Academic Hospitals: University medical centers allied with major Dutch universities.
 These facilities have a variety of researchers and specialists working within them and, as a result, can provide more specialized care.

-- Teaching Hospitals: These hospitals also work with university medical centers to aid in the training of nurses and medical interns.
+- Teaching Hospitals: Work with university medical centers to aid in the training of nurses and medical interns.
 These offer more specialized treatments, and interns may accompany doctors during procedures.

 - General Hospitals: These hospitals offer standard (but very good) healthcare for less specialized problems.
 If necessary, patients will be referred to more specialized facilities.

-All hospitals in the Netherlands have children’s wards but there are also hospitals dedicated just to children’s healthcare.
-Some children’s hospitals and wards accommodate parents overnight.
+Children’s wards are available in all hospitals in the Netherlands, but there are also hospitals solely dedicated to children’s healthcare.
+Certain children’s hospitals and wards permit parents to stay overnight.

-Unless it is an emergency, most hospitals require a referral letter from your GP.
-If you are admitted as an in-patient, you may find yourself in a shared room or ward with up to 6 beds with people of mixed genders.
-It is always a good idea to bring your own clothes and toiletries.
+In most cases, hospitals require a referral letter from your GP, except in the case of an emergency.
+If you are admitted as an in-patient, you may be in a shared room or ward with up to six beds, with people of mixed genders.
+It is advisable to bring your own clothes and toiletries.

-For your first visit to a Dutch hospital, you should register at the front desk with your name, address, insurer, and the name of the GP who referred you.
-You should hand in your referral letter and any important information from the GP at the counter.
-This information will be passed onto the specialist before you go in and is recorded in the hospital’s system and in a small plastic card called a ponsplaatje or electronische patiëntenpas.
-These act as a kind of passport to bring up your history and to send your bills to your insurer.
-You should have it with you whenever you go to the hospital.
+During your initial visit to a Dutch hospital, you should register at the front desk and provide basic information.
+You should also submit your referral letter and any crucial information from your GP at the counter.
+This will be forwarded to the specialist before you enter, and will be recorded in the hospital’s system and a small plastic card known as a ponsplaatje or electronische patiëntenpas.
+These act as a type of passport for your medical history and to send your bills to your insurer, and you should carry it with you whenever you visit the hospital.

-Specialist appointments in hospitals typically do not last longer than 5 to 10 minutes since the purpose is merely to determine whether further diagnoses and/or treatment is needed.
-After this, you might need to make a new appointment, undergo tests, or be referred to a different specialist.
+Specialist appointments in hospitals typically last no more than 5 to 10 minutes, as the objective is simply to determine if further diagnosis and/or treatment are required.
+Following this, you may need to schedule a new appointment, undergo tests, or be referred to a different specialist.

-After hours (5 PM – 8 AM), local hospitals offer GP services called the huisartsenpost.
-These services can be used for non-life-threatening but still semi-urgent medical situations.
-You can call them for advice, and if they think you need to see a doctor in person, they will give you an appointment, usually within an hour or two.
+After hours (5 PM – 8 AM), local hospitals provide GP services known as huisartsenpost.
+These services may be utilized for non-life-threatening but still semi-urgent medical conditions.
+You can contact them for advice, and if they believe you require an in-person doctor visit, they will give you an appointment, usually within an hour or two.

-Some hospitals in the Netherlands have onsite pharmacies where you can fill your prescription after you’ve been treated instead of going to another pharmacy.
+Some hospitals in the Netherlands have on-site pharmacies where you can obtain your prescription following treatment, rather than having to go to another pharmacy.

-It’s important to note that visiting hours at hospitals in the Netherlands are strictly enforced and should be adhered to.
+It is critical to note that visiting hours at hospitals in the Netherlands are strictly enforced and should be followed.